Chase Ink Business Card Guide: How & Why To Apply

 When it comes to getting approved for business credit cards, Chase certainly isn’t the easiest issuer.
 In general I find American Express business cards to be easiest to be approved for.
 However, getting approved for Chase business cards isn’t as tough as some people assume, at least if you have excellent credit.

-In my experience instant approvals on Chase business cards are fairly rare, so don’t be worried if the approval doesn’t come through right away.
-You’ll usually get a pending decision response, and then eventually (hopefully) an approval.
+In my experience instant approvals on Chase business cards aren’t that common, so don’t be worried if the approval doesn’t come through right away.
+You’ll often get a pending decision response, and then eventually (hopefully) an approval.

 Don’t count on instant approvals on Chase cards